About Moscow: numerous incredible stories are told about the city, which attracts tourists’ attention more and more every year.

 The first church was built in this place in 1329 as a tower for John Climacus’s bell.

 In the Ivan the Great bell tower there is an unusual museum of the History of the Moscow Kremlin.
-Here one can see the bits of the original white stone structures which started the Kremlin in the 14th century, the panorama of Moscow and other interesting exhibits.
+Here you can see the bits of the original white stone structures which started the Kremlin in the 14th century, the panorama of Moscow and other interesting exhibits.

 It is the main and the biggest department store in Russia – GUM, an architectural monument of federal significance.